Travel Postcard: 48 hours in Bucharest

 10 a.m. - Take a taxi to Casa Poporului or Palace of the People, the monstrous building concocted by Ceausescu in the late 1970s.
 Now housing parliament, it looms over Bucharest.

 Don’t go by foot as you will need the energy to walk through its cavernous halls and seemingly endless corridors.
-Ceausescu hoped the building, made with thousands of tons of crystal, marble and wood, would become Romania’s “Acropolis” but it came to symbolize the destructiveness of his social policies.
+Ceausescu hoped the building, made with thousands of tonnes of crystal, marble and wood, would become Romania’s “Acropolis” but it came to symbolise the destructiveness of his social policies.

 Construction of the building and demolition of huge swathes of houses, churches and synagogues, to be replaced with a new “Civic Centre”, evicted thousands of residents and devoured large chunks of the state budget at a time when food and energy rationing tormented much of the population.